ch-ankit/twitter-replyBot/README.md

     access_token: '',
     access_token_secret: ''
 }
-\n

-You need to register as a twitter developer from https://developer.twitter.com/en/apps and \n fill out the forms to get all the fields mentioned above.
+You need to register as a twitter developer from https://developer.twitter.com/en/apps and fill out the forms to get all the fields mentioned above.

 ## Thank You!! :)